Monash-FIT3170/Behind-The-Veil/README.md

 ✅ Step by Step video: https://youtu.be/RGtwxYqkkas?si=nvmMetHWNMegc0v_&t=129 (This guy does it all in his main terminal but i recommend using the IDE terminal so you can see your conflict files)

-> 🐛 There is also a screenshotted guide specific to Behind The Veil codebase if you prefer that: https://docs.google.com/document/d/1CB92KPAVI3ln-sAuBu0XJWlyeoHdkfuWnGifIK8MO2A/edit?usp=sharing
+> 🐛 There is also a screenshotted guide specific to Behind The Veil codebase if you prefer that: [Guide to Rebasing](doc/Guide-to-rebasing.pdf)

 **When to use rebasing:** When a new ticket has been merged to develop and your branch is not up to date with the develop branch